Griffins Hill Retreat yoga and food blog

 Eating and sharing with like-minded people: Why I love Griffins Hill

-Ok, we know this customer review below is kinda glowing and we are chuffed (mwah, Cecelia).
+Okay, we know this customer review below is kinda glowing, and we are chuffed (mwah, Cecelia).
 But we think Cecelia Morris is well qualified to give us compliments.
 She and her husband, Ian Choppock, treat themselves to an annual yoga retreat, travelling far and wide in their goal to nail the ideal experience.
 Griffins Hill was among the first they tried, and now they are regulars.
 Here's why.

 By Cecilia Morris